NeseOSCorp/ns-update-will-deprecated/README.md

 # This changes will includes without service packs on Server 2008 R2?

-No. Since Server 2008 R2 is ending on December 10, 2024, update servers still supported with SHA-1 and SHA-2 endpoints until January 14, 2025.
+No. Since Server 2008 R2 without service packs is ending on December 10, 2024, update servers still supported with SHA-1 and SHA-2 endpoints until January 14, 2025.

 # Shebnem Datacenter will included on NSUS servers?